Capturing an Electron in the Virtual State: Conclusions

-{\it Conclusions––}In this Letter, we investigate the interplay between virtual transitions and measurement back-action, proposing an experiment based on a triple quantum dot system under the continuous measurement of a highly-detuned central dot.
-We investigated the time evolution of the central dot occupation in both the diffusive and the jump quantum continuous measurement limits.
-Diffusive measurements result in noisy trajectories, while jump measurements result in smooth trajectories between jumps.
-In both measurement limits, however, the probability of average occupation of the central dot increases significantly due to measurement back-action, and saturates at a value of 1/3 as the measurement strength grows.
-Despite this saturation, as shown in Fig.~S1 of the supplemental material, the current through the TQD setup, $I_{\rm T} \propto \rho_{\rm RR}$, asymptotically approaches zero with increasing measurement strength—demonstrating the quantum Zeno effect.
-We show that measurements can fundamentally alter the presence of an electron in the virtual state, offering a deeper insight into the role of observation in understanding the virtual states.
-Our results also indicate that in order to facilitate a current flow, the classically-forbidden central dot does indeed get populated.
+We show that measurement can fundamentally alter the presence of an electron in the virtual state, offering a deeper insight into the role of observation in understanding the virtual states.
 The apparent paradox of observing the particle in the central dot, whether under weak or strong measurement, can be addressed by recognizing that the measurement process itself plays an active role in localizing the particle in the classically forbidden virtual state.
 The measurement process not only extracts information but also injects energy into the system, effectively enabling the particle to transiently occupy the virtual state.
 Notably, this suggests that quantum measurements could act as a thermodynamic resource, capable of powering transport processes that would otherwise be forbidden.
-Such a mechanism hints at novel strategies for designing measurement-driven quantum engines~\cite{elouardefficient2018,elouardinteraction2020,bresque_twoqubit_2021,ferreira_transport_2024,bhandari2020continuous,bhandari2023measurement,jordanquantum2020,gherardini2020stabilizing,mitchison2021charging,zhang2024local,mohammady2017quantum,yanik2022thermodynamics,erdman2024artificially}, where information gain and energy transfer are intrinsically intertwined, which we will explore further in Ref.~\cite{sanchez2025meas}.
+Such a mechanism hints at novel strategies for designing measurement-driven quantum engines \cite{mohammady2017quantum,elouardefficient2018,elouardinteraction2020,bhandari2020continuous,gherardini2020stabilizing,jordanquantum2020,bresque_twoqubit_2021,mitchison2021charging,yanik2022thermodynamics,bhandari2023measurement,ferreira_transport_2024,zhang2024local,liu_maxwell_2026,erdman2025artificially,trigal_noninvasive_2026}, where information gain and energy transfer are intrinsically intertwined.
+The thermodynamic operations enabled by measurement-enhanced tunneling in our setup are further explored in Ref. \cite{sanchez2026making}.